-establishment of 118 Ward Food and Nutrition Security Committees, SUN networks have been established and function well, with a need to further engage the academic and research community and formalise a business network.
+Multi-stakeholder Food and Nutrition Security Committees (FNSCs) are functioning at the national and district level.
+The FNSCs have enabled 8 Provincial FNSCs in the establishment of district committees in 33 out of 60 districts.
+The community-based multi-sectoral approach for food and nutrition security has ensured the establishment of 118 Ward Food and Nutrition Security Committees.
+SUN networks have been established and function well, with a need to further engage the academic and research community and formalise a business network.